dgageot/dockercon16/README.md

 docker-compose port db-ui 8081
 ```

-**Careful**, all words added to the databse at this stage will be lost for the
+**Careful**, all words added to the database at this stage will be lost for the
 next stages.

 # 2 - Run the application with a dispatcher